reframejs/reframe/docs/usage-manual.template.md

 not only do we hydrate only what's necessary, but we also load only the code that is necessary.
 Because only the `.dom.js` page object is loaded in the browser, and the `.html.js` page object is never loaded in the browser.

-For example, in our NewsPage we can see that the `NewsPage.dom.js` file only loads `TimeComponent` and not the (imaginary) KB heavy `LatestNewsComponent`.
+For example, we can see that the `NewsPage.dom.js` file only loads `TimeComponent` and not the (imaginary) KB heavy `LatestNewsComponent`.

-Note that we can set `view` to an array with more than one view object, and in that way, we can hydrate several parts of the page.
+Note that we can set `view` to an array with more than one view object, and, in that way, we can hydrate several parts of the page.

 Beyond being able to define partial hydration, we can gain further control over what's happening in the browser